| Species diversity patterns of free-living marine nematodes in the

 Fig. 2.
 Mean x standard errors for some

-Apart from the rarefaction curves, several other diversity indices
+diversity indices for each zone.| | Apart from the rarefaction curves, several other diversity indices

 were calculated, both weighted for species richness and equitability.
 A